Alliance Insight: The Alliance Apex Squad stays cool and has big goals

 iPN: I played a handful of games and was very good at all of them, but never turned pro because I couldn’t imagine spending endless hours trying to become the best in those games.
 Me becoming a pro happened naturally.
 I was playing at pro level when Apex came out, I took a – Season off to deal with life issues, and Apex came out of nowhere, and like Overwatch I played it for fun first, got approached by organizations and got the opportunity to go pro, and the rest is history.

-Apex is unique because it’s a fast-paced battle royale with endless possibilities to develop your own play style.
+Apex is unique because it’s a fast-paced with endless possibilities to develop your own play style.
 Gunplay, movement, tactics, teamwork, team composition, etc. make it impossible to run out of ways to approach the game.
 At the end of the day, the biggest reason is that it’s just a lot of fun.

 What is the most important aspect of playing Apex Legends competitively?